William-N-Havard/SpeechCoco/README.rst

 Features:

-- Aggregate all the information in the JSON files into a single SQLite database
+- **Aggregate all the information in the JSON files into a single SQLite database**
-- Find captions according to specific filters (name, gender and nationality of the speaker, disfluency position, speed, duration, and words in the caption). *The script automatically builds the SQLite query.
+- **Find captions according to specific filters (name, gender and nationality of the speaker, disfluency position, speed, duration, and words in the caption).** *The script automatically builds the SQLite query.
 The user can also provide his own SQLite query.*

-**Example**

-*The following Python code gets all the captions spoken by a male with an american accent for which the speed was slown down by 10% and that contain "keys" at any position*
+*The following Python code returns all the captions spoken by a male with an american accent for which the speed was slown down by 10% and that contain "keys" at any position*

 .. code:: python